Everything you need to know about car insurance if you're a student

 One strategic move is to ask your parents to put you on their auto insurance policy as a secondary driver as soon as you have your driver’s licence.
 Although this might increase the cost of your parents’ insurance, it’ll be a lot cheaper than having your own separate policy.

-You’ll be able to start building your driving history, which will lead to greater savings when you eventually leave home and get a policy of your own—as long as you maintain a clean driving history!
+This way you’ll be able to start building your driving history, which will lead to greater savings when you eventually leave home and get a policy of your own—as long as you maintain a clean driving history.

 It’s important to note that being listed as a secondary driver only applies if you occasionally drive the family car.
 If you ever do become the primary driver, you’ll need to get your own insurance policy.